 Anne-Marrie has over twenty-five years’ experience within the criminal justice and social care sectors.
 She is a senior educational practitioner with established experience in group work skills, restorative justice work, and in assessing trainees and established staff members.
-She has been a trustee board member with Hibiscus for over ten years as she whole heartily believe that the work undertaken with disadvantaged individuals within the criminal justice system is important.
+She has been a board member with Hibiscus for over ten years.
 She enjoys working with individuals on either side of the criminal justice sector, both legal professionals, and perpetrators or victims of crime.

 Liz Hogarth OBE | Trustee

 From the mid-1970s to 1992, Liz worked as a practitioner and manager in both the voluntary sector and London Probation.
-Liz then worked in HMP Holloway as Head of Probation Team/Throughcare Manager for 8 years, moving to strategy work as Head of Treatment Programmes in HMPS Drug Strategy Unit 2000.
+Liz then worked in HMP Holloway as Head of Probation Team/Throughcare Manager for eight years, moving to strategy work as Head of Treatment Programmes in HMPS Drug Strategy Unit 2000.
 From 2002, she worked on offender policy in the Home Office and then the Ministry of Justice as Head of the Women’s Policy Team until 2008, then Deputy Head of the Cross-Departmental Women’s Strategy Team that was responsible for the delivery of the Government Response to the Corston Report.
 She was a member of Baroness Corston’s Reference Group in 2006 and was awarded an OBE in 2008 for services to women offenders.
-After retiring from the civil service in May 2011, Liz is now working in a voluntary capacity as a Research Assistant to Baroness Corston and as an advisor to the Corston Independent Funders’ Coalition.
+Since retiring from the civil service in May 2011, Liz has been working in a voluntary capacity as a Research Assistant to Baroness Corston and as an Advisor to the Corston Independent Funders’ Coalition.

 Geraldine McLeod | Trustee

-Geraldine has worked in the criminal justice system as a Probation Officer at HMP Holloway for almost 10 years.
+Geraldine has worked in the criminal justice system as a Probation Officer at HMP Holloway for a decade.
 She started working with Hibiscus Initiatives when it was still FPWP Hibiscus and decided to get more involved as the work and ethos fit in with her values, particularly those regarding women.
 Geraldine is very passionate about women’s rights and is the single point of contact for women in Tower Hamlets where she gathers and shares varying information for and about women.

 Dr Helen Easton | Trustee

 Helen Easton is Lecturer in Criminology at London South Bank University.
 Prior to this she worked as a Senior Research Fellow, guiding and advising the PEER Research Project and working on the evaluation of The Chrysalis Project.
 She also conducted research for the Scottish Equality and Human Rights Commission on the experiences of people trafficked for the purposes of commercial sexual exploitation.
 Helen has also recently conducted research for the Ministry of Justice, evaluating the pilot of conditional cautions for women offenders; for the Northern Ireland Office evaluating the Inspire Project and for the Scottish Executive evaluating the work of the 218 Project.
-Helen’s main research interests are women’s desistance from offending and women exiting prostitution, however, she has also conducted research on a range of topics including the effectiveness of the Prolific and Priority Offender scheme, fear of crime, the outcomes of anti-social behaviour orders, and alcohol-related violence and disorder.
-Prior to working at LSBU Helen worked as a Policy Development Officer at Nacro and as in independent consultant where she delivered research, training and support for community safety partnerships.
+Helen’s main research interests are women’s desistance from offending and women exiting prostitution, however, she has also conducted research on the effectiveness of the Prolific and Priority Offender scheme, fear of crime, the outcomes of anti-social behaviour orders, and alcohol-related violence and disorder.

 Anna Frisina | Trustee